TD-2: Closure

-Reemergence
+Re-emergence

+Some activities are extremely sensitive to end-to-end delays (latency in long-distance communication—most notably financial high-frequency trading—which has created a new market for microwave links.

-A small number of former TD-2 towers have been brought back to use under third-party ownership.
-The original New York to Chicago link is one of these.
-There are two reasons for their re-use, both related to end-to-end time.
-The first is that signals travel somewhat slower in fiber than through the air, about 200,000 km/s instead of 299,700 km/s.
-Much more important is that the fiber networks generally follow existing infrastructure like railways and tunnels rather than the relatively straight point-to-point connections of the microwave system.
-The packets are not routed between the two stations, they are simply forwarded, further improving performance.
+Signals travel around two-thirds the speed in fiber than through the air, about 200,000 km/s instead of 299,700 km/s.
+Of even greater impact is that for cost reasons, fiber network paths generally follow existing infrastructure rights-of-way like railways and tunnels rather than the relatively straight point-to-point connections of the microwave system.
+Finally, in multi-leg microwave runs, packets are not routed at each tower; they are simply forwarded, further decreasing latency compared to fiber.

-In the case of the New York-Chicago link, third-party measurements showed an average overall drop in latency of 2.5 milliseconds around 2011.
-This corresponded to the opening of the first new microwave link.
-By 2013, 15 such links were in operation between the two cities, and similar networks have been started between London and Frankfurt and other locations.
-Although these do not use the original equipment, and generally do not use the antennas either, the towers are perfectly sited for use with new equipment.
+Because of this, by the 2010s a small number of former TD-2 towers were brought back to use under third-party ownership, including those originally used to connect New York and Chicago, two major financial centers.
+For this link, third-party analysis in 2011 showed an average overall drop in latency of 2.5 milliseconds in trades, corresponding to the opening of the first re-established microwave link.
+By 2013, 15 such links were in operation between the two cities, and similar networks have been started between London and Frankfurt, among other routes.
+Although these do not use the original network equipment, and generally do not use the TD-2 antennas either, the towers are ideally sited for use with new equipment.